a5a5aa555oo/rtl8xxxu/README.md

 For users who installed this driver via DKMS:

-1. Check the version of rtl8xxxu driver installed in your system.
+1. Check the version of the rtl8xxxu driver installed in your system.

 ```
 sudo dkms status rtl8xxxu